How to Learn New Facts Without Feeling Like You Are Studying

 Mix Easy Questions With Hard Ones

-This balance keeps learning enjoyable.
-It also helps memory because your brain gets a mix of success, challenge, and surprise.
+This balance keeps learning enjoyable because your brain gets a mix of success, challenge, and surprise.

 Repeat Facts Without Making It Boring